| |

 There’s no denying that Earl Grey is the best black tea blend, so it’s really no surprise that it’s even better over ice!

-P.S. add a lemon to make your iced Earl Grey even better!
+P.S. add a slice of lemon to make your iced Earl Grey even better and more refreshing in the summer!

 5. Island Hopping Blend – Firebelly Tea